Foundations of Carrollian Geometry: Connection and Curvature

 An asymptotically flat metric displays a pole of order 2 in the radial direction as we approach the boundary.
 In covariant language, this means that there exists a function $\Omega$ such that the boundary is located at $\Omega\to 0$, and its conformal completion is then defined by stripping off this divergence.
 That is, null infinity ${\cal I}$ is defined as the boundary of the auxiliary manifold with conformal metric $\hat g_{\mu\nu}=\Omega^2 g_{\mu\nu}$.

 At asymptotic infinity, it turns out that the boundary degenerate metric and Carrollian vector field are background structures.
 Then, the ruled Carrollian structure can be taken to be as simple as possible: one can choose the vector field to be simply $\pa_u$, where $u$ is the null time at the boundary, and the metric to be completely time independent, such that the expansion tensor is zero.
 The Ehresmann connection can be further chosen to be an exact one form, such that both the acceleration and the vorticity vanish.
 Moreover, the bulk extension in the vicinity of the boundary of the Carrollian vector field and Ehresmann connection can be tuned such that $\omega_a=0$.
-While this is not the most treatment, it allows us to reduce equations (\ref{Dq}-\ref{Dk}) to \beq D_aq_{bc}=0 \qquad D_a\ell^b=0\qquad D_a k_b=\btheta_{ab}\,, \eeq with $\btheta_{[ab]}=0$.
+While this is not the most general treatment, it allows us to reduce equations (\ref{Dq}-\ref{Dk}) to \beq D_aq_{bc}=0 \qquad D_a\ell^b=0\qquad D_a k_b=\btheta_{ab}\,, \eeq with $\btheta_{[ab]}=0$.
 Without entering into details, not only the tensor $\btheta_{ab}$ cannot be set to zero arbitrarily, but it actually encodes the asymptotic shear \beq D_a k_b=\btheta_{ab}=\frac12 C_{AB}\delta^A_a\delta^B_b\,, \eeq whose time derivative, the news tensor $N_{AB}=\pa_u C_{AB}$, encapsulate the gravitational radiation profile reaching null infinity.
+Note that, while in general $\btheta_{ab}$ has a trace, the equivalence class of connections introduced by Ashtekar \cite{Ashtekar:1981hw} is needed to eliminate this trace, singling out the radiative data, that is, the traceless shear.
+Indeed, the trace can always be set to zero with a choice of conformal factor in the compactification (which means it is a pure gauge datum), hence what matters is only the equivalence class of connections defined by Ashtekar.
+Therefore, the Carrollian connection \eqref{ccscri} coincides with Ashtekar’s connection (see in particular the discussion on page 5 of \cite{Ashtekar:2024bpi}).
+This is to be expected, since for a non-expanding null hypersurface, such as ${\cal I}$, the induced connection is unique.